Adult Murder Mystery, June 14

 The library has free passes to Lauritzen Gardens, Durham Museum, and Fontenelle Forest and Neale Woods.
 These library passes must be checked out and returned within one week.
 The only thing you need is a library card in good standing - no overdue materials or fees for lost or damaged items.

 Each pass is a little different.
 The Lauritzen Garden pass admits 2 adults and their children under age 18 for one use.
-The Durham Museum pass admits 2 adults and children within that household or up to 4 grandchildren but only once every six months.
+The Durham Museum pass admits 2 adults and children within that household but it can only be used once every six months by the same family.

 The Fontenelle Forest and Neale Woods passes admit 2 adults and up to 5 children.
 Each pass is for a specific day of the week so, if you check out a Monday pass, you have to visit on a Monday.
 Visitors also receive $5 off a membership if purchased on the day you use the library pass.
 You can use the pass for a discount in the gift shop, attend special member-only events, and attend for free any programming on the day of your visit.